Code-Institute-Submissions/simon-game-1/README.md

   For loop ran without waiting for the setTimeout method to be executed hence it would only animate the last element in the sequence.
   It was solved by separating into two different scopes: first by using a different selfinvoking function and as a final solution by using a let variable as it allowed the separation of scopes as well it also makes the code easier to read.
   Further improvements were achieved by using requestAnimationFrame method.
+  Using a let variable may present some issues for earlier version of Internet Explorer.

 #### If the sequences don't match and Strict mode is off
 * Pop-up should appear asking the user to try again